danielfm/groovy-dice/README.txt

     - 7.d10 + 5.to_every_die
     - 7.d10 * 2.to_each_die_if{it in 1..3}

-+ Extension points that allows the user to extend or replace the built-in API.
++ Simple plugin architecture that allows the user to extend or even replace the built-in API.